Primer: core concepts in electronic circuits

 Resistance (R)

 Resistance is the opposition to the flow of steady current.
-Although this can happen in a couple of ways, the most prosaic mechanism is that all common materials impede the movement of electric charges in a way that resembles friction.
+Although this can happen in a couple of ways, the most prosaic mechanism is that all common materials impede the movement of electrons in a way that resembles friction.
 The wasted energy excites the medium and is then dissipated as heat.

 A resistor is a simple component that exhibits well-defined (and often high) resistance.
 It is commonly made from carbon powder mixed with binder, or from thin metal film.